Hulme Hippodrome: 1962 – New owner: Mecca for bingo (until 1985)

 From June to August 1968 there is correspondence held in Archives-Plus (in Manchester Central Library) which includes planning discussions between Mecca Ltd, BBC, and Manchester City Council planners on the details of a planned refurbishment scheme.

-1960s – urban regeneration
+1960s – "slum" clearances, largest number in Manchester

+During the 1950s the government's slum clearance programmes resumed after the war, and in Manchester 68,000 houses were deemed to be unfit.
+When comparing slum clearance programmes in the six cities of Manchester, Leeds, Birmingham, Liverpool, Sheffield and Bristol, the figures suggested that for the five years ending June 1965, Manchester was ahead of the other cities in the number of houses either demolished or compulsory purchased with a view to demolish.
+It wasn't until the late 1960s when the trauma and community harm of wide-area clearances were appreciated and policy and housing law changed towards funding refurbishment programmes, but too late for Hulme.

 On 11 April 1962 there is a press report concerning the state of the houses around Hulme Hippodrome, saying it was "the biggest area to be recommended for slum clearance in Manchester since the war", leading to 1,280 homes being demolished by around 1965 and many of the old roads being 'stopped up' and removed.
 This urban renewal displaced many families who were the theatre's local audiences, before new residents returned to live in Hulme.
 The newspaper article mentions Hulme Hippodrome in particular: